 Size Is Everything

-The IATA (International Air Transport Association) standard hand baggage allowance is 56 x 45 x 25 cm (22 x 17.7 x 9.8 inches), but Ryanair allows just 55 x 40 x 20 cm (21.6 x 15.7 x 7.8 inches).
-These smaller dimensions mean that your favorite carry-on luggage could be far too large for a Ryanair flight, forcing you to check the item and pay a gate check fee.
-Those restrictions are also only for bags going in the overhead bin, which in a recent policy change, is no longer complimentary with a ticket on Ryanair.
+The IATA (International Air Transport Association) standard hand baggage allowance is 56 x 45 x 25 cm (22 x 18 x 9.8 inches), but Ryanair allows just 25 x 40 x 20 cm (9.8 x 15.7 x 7.8 inches).
+These smaller dimensions mean that your favorite carry-on luggage could be far too large for a Ryanair flight, forcing you to check the item and pay a gate-check fee.

 For Less Hassle, Carry a Hardcase